adaptlearning/documentation/01_cross_workstream/content_specification/component_text.md

 ### Comments/Questions
 (These should be replaced with constraints/behaviours/statements of fact when we decide on the solution).

-* do we need both _type and _component?
+* do we need both \_type and \_component?
 Can we coalesce these attributes?
 * I've suggested a text object schema, which should be used everywhere that there's some output text defined.
 This may require some validation rules around length (possibly on plain text only)
 * Should a title be plain text only or should we allow some formatting in there?
 * How do we handle language support?
 In this approach I've suggested that there is _one_ instance of a component and that its attributes have multiple values depending on the language.
 An alternative would be to clone the component instance, but I think that would cause problems with IDs and references.
 Also, there is only one thing here so we should represent it as a single object in our data model.
 * I've defined some values as ENUMs (even though I know JSON and javascript isn't strictly typed like that).
 We should define these elsewhere though (I anticipate the Authoring tool having validation rules based on the values used).
 * the richtext content of the content attribute may be HTML or it may be markdown or it may be a JSON array of rich text objects - it's flexible.
 I anticipate the "format" mapping to plugin types so we can change these per tenant.
+* I'm unclear on the behaviours of this component.
+Is the title required?
+Do we change the content on mobile devices? **Remember that truncation is not a content strate**

 ## Constraints/Behaviours
 * title must only contain plain text objects